Real Love (Beatles song): 2015 remix

+2025 remix

+In 2025, Lynne prepared a new mix of "Real Love" alongside "Free as a Bird" for the compilation Anthology 4, utilizing a "de-mixed" version of Lennon's vocals.
+The remix was released on 21 November 2025 and met with some negative fan reception over the vocal mixing, alleging that it was created using artificial intelligence.
+Criticism included the removal of Harrison's guitar phrases during the choruses and its shorter length.
+The remix was later issued as a separate AA-side alongside the new remix of "Free as a Bird" on 28 November.

 Lyrics and melody

 The song's lyrics have been interpreted by one reviewer to be conveying the message that "love is the answer to loneliness" and "that connection is the antidote to unreality".

-The song was speeded up 12% from the demo, apparently to "effect the ... snappy tempo" as Alan W. Pollack has speculated.
+The song was sped up 12% from the demo, apparently to "effect the ... snappy tempo" as Alan W. Pollack has speculated.
 The tune is nearly completely pentatonic, comprising primarily the notes E, F♯, G♯, B and C♯.
 The refrain is higher than the verse; while the verse covers a full octave, the refrain, at its peak, is a fifth higher.

 The instrumental intro is four measures long, and the verse and refrain are eight measures.
-The introduction occurs in parallel E minor with the main thrust of the song being in E major, although in the recording the song is in E ♭ minor and the main thrust in E ♭ major as it was speeded up from its original speed.
+The introduction occurs in parallel E minor with the main thrust of the song being in E major, although in the recording the song is in E ♭ minor and the main thrust in E ♭ major as it was sped up from its original speed.
 There are several other occasions where Lennon moves to a chord from the parallel minor, e.g. in the chorus where the progression moves from a major tonic (I) chord to a minor subdominant (iv) chord.
 The move to minor harmony happens on the words 'alone' and 'afraid'.
 This combination of lyrics and harmony turning at the same point is a common Beatles device, and helps give the song a wistful feeling.
 The outro largely comprises the last half of the refrain repeated seven times, slowly fading out.